Dynamical analysis of coupled curvature-matter scenario in viable $f(R)$ dark energy models at de Sitter phase: Phase-space analysis of matter-curvature coupling in modified gravity models

 \subsection{Analysis of power-law model:}

-We commence our exploration by utilizing the power-law model to examine the dynamic characteristics of the autonomous system at de-sitter phase.
+We commence our exploration by utilizing the power-law model to examine the dynamic characteristics of the autonomous system at de Sitter phase.
 By analyzing the set of autonomous equations (\ref{eq:d1}) and (\ref{eq:d3}) while fixing $X_3$ to 2, a total of four fixed points have been identified, which are given in tab.[\ref{Tab:T2}].

 Like the previous model, here we also employ linear stability theory to analyze the dynamical behavior of power-law model.
 This involves determining the Jacobian matrix and subsequently evaluating the stability of critical points.
 Further details regarding the properties of these critical points are discussed below, \begin{itemize} \item $P_1$ Point: This specific critical point remains independent of model parameters.
 The critical matter density is consistently zero at this juncture, indicating the dominance of curvature-driven dark energy.
 The stability condition of eigenvalues, $r_{\rm mc}\geq 0$ and $0 \leq \Omega_m \leq 1$ establish an allowed region, which is expressed in terms of the coupling parameter $\alpha$ and model parameter $n$.
-In fig. [\ref{fig:B1}], we illustrate the permissible region of this power-law model during the de-sitter phase corresponding to the $P_1$ point.
+In fig. [\ref{fig:B1}], we illustrate the permissible region of this power-law model during the de Sitter phase corresponding to the $P_1$ point.
 The parameter space nature is divided into two regions based on the model parameter $n$, namely (i) $0<n<1$ and (ii) $n>1$.
 In the first region, the accessible range of coupling strength ($\alpha$) initiates from a numerical value of approximately $5.5$, while in the second case, the allowed range of coupling parameter ($\alpha$) starts from a small negative value ($\sim -0.5$).
 The coupling parameter $\alpha$ plays a crucial role in constraining $n$ in terms of stability and other physical conditions, as mentioned earlier.\\

 \item $P_2$ Point: While this critical point is expressed as a function of the coupling strength $\alpha$, we are unable to identify any stable critical point.
 Due to its tendency to exhibit unstable behavior, we refrain from presenting detailed information on energy density and other parameters for this specific point.\\